a-elgohary/algorithmic_trading/README.md

 # Algorithmic Trading with Alpha Vantage
-#### (Work in Progress)

-This project aims to perform quantitative analysis of the stock market using data from the Alpha Vantage API.
-The goal is to provide insights into stock market trends and eventually create a live Power BI dashboard for visualization and analysis.
+This ongoing project focuses on building machine learning models with stock market data from the Alpha Vantage API to guide effective trading strategies.

+Here's what I'm aiming to achieve:

+- Develop machine learning models to predict stock market trends.
+- Create effective trading strategies based on those models.
+- Deploy the models to Power BI and build a live dashboard to visualize real-time stock market trends.

+This project is a work in progress, and I invite you to check out the project notebook to follow my journey.
+Stay tuned for updates, and feel free to reach out with any questions or suggestions.

-**Note: This project is for research purposes only and should not be used for real trading without proper knowledge and experience.**
+***Disclaimer: This project is for research purposes only and should not be used as investment advice.***

-## Project Overview
-This project focuses on:

-* Fetching stock market data from the Alpha Vantage API.
-* Build An Unsupervised Learning Trading Strategy.
-* Build A Sentiment Investing Strategy.
-* Build An Intraday Strategy Using GARCH Model.
-* Build a Stock Market Data dashboard Using Power BI.